DataStax

 Legacy DataStax components

-The Astra DB Vectorize component was used to generate embeddings with Astra DB's vectorize feature in conjunction with an Astra DB vector store component.
+The Astra DB Vectorize component was used to generate embeddings with Astra DB's vectorize feature in conjunction with an Astra DB component.

-The vectorize functionality is now built into the Astra DB vector store component.
+The vectorize functionality is now built into the Astra DB component.
 You no longer need a separate component for vectorize embedding generation.